Samuel Cranston: Mid tenure issues

 In 1702 the General Assembly ordered that a fortification be built at Newport with 12 pieces of ordnance.
 The same year, Governor Joseph Dudley of Massachusetts visited Newport, claiming to act under the authority of the King and Queen as "Captain-General of all forces, forts, and places of strength."
 He demanded a review of the colonial militia, which was denied by Governor Cranston.
 By the same authority, Dudley claimed admiralty jurisdiction over the Rhode Island colony, which was also denied, but was later granted by order of the new sovereign in England, Queen Anne.
 The ambitious designs of Dudley to overthrow the charter of Rhode Island were supported by the English Board of Trade, which recognized him as Governor of the Rhode Island colony.
 Fortunately for the colony, the great influence of William Penn with Queen Anne and her Privy Council kept this from happening.

 In 1703 the boundary line between the Rhode Island and Connecticut colonies, in dispute for more than half a century, was agreed upon as the same line given in Rhode Island's charter, and as it would stand during statehood.
 The colony was divided into two counties—Rhode Island encompassing the islands in the Narragansett Bay and Block Island, and Providence Plantations, including all of the land west of the bay.

-In 1702, Royal African Company (RAC), which had previously enjoyed a monopoly on the slave trade, had it revoked; this allowed for Rhode Island-based merchants to directly engage in slave trading themselves.
-Despite this, Rhode Island obtained most of its slaves from Barbados, receiving roughly 25 per year at a cost of approximately 35 pounds each.
-In 1708, a duty of three pounds was placed on every slave imported into the colony.
-The first general census of the colony took place in 1708 when 7181 inhabitants were tallied, including 1,015 freeholders, 426 slaves, and 56 indentured servants.
+In 1702, Royal African Company (RAC), which had previously enjoyed a monopoly on the slave trade, had it revoked; this allowed for Rhode Island–based merchants to directly engage in slave trading themselves.
+Despite this, Rhode Island obtained most of its slaves from Barbados, receiving roughly 25 per year at a cost of approximately £35 each.
+In 1708, a duty of £3 was placed on every slave imported into the colony.
+The first general census of the colony took place in 1708 when 7,181 inhabitants were tallied, including 1,015 freeholders, 426 slaves, and 56 indentured servants.
 The militia force consisted of 1,362 males from the ages of 16 to 60, each required to have a musket, sword or bayonet, powder and shot.